 The origins of our vine nursery date back to 1937, when Anton Kiefer grafted the first vines for his own use following the devastating phylloxera disaster.
 The cause was phylloxera, which was introduced to Europe from North America in the 19th century.
-At that time, European vines were propagated ungrafted, which made them extremely susceptible to root phylloxera.
+At that time, European vines were propagated rootless, which made them extremely susceptible to root phylloxera.
 Phylloxera causes serious damage to the root system of European vines and leads to the death of the plants in a very short time.
 The rapid spread of phylloxera and the initial lack of effective control methods brought European viticulture to the brink of extinction.

 The realisation that American wild vines had the necessary natural resistance to phylloxera marked the beginning of the use of these vines as rootstock for grafting.
-In the first third of the 20th century, Europeans began to combat phylloxera organically by planting grafted vines and Anton Kiefer was one of the pioneers of this revolutionary method.
+In the first third of the 20th century, Europeans began to fight phylloxera organically by planting grafted vines and Anton Kiefer was one of the pioneers of this revolutionary method.

 The passion for viticulture was passed on to the next generation of the Kiefer family.
 The son of Bottenau mayor and farmer Anton Kiefer and his wife Rosa, Josef Kiefer was born on 26 February 1936.
 After growing up on the Bottenau farm, he attended the agricultural school and the farmer's school in Tiengen.
 He then worked on his parents' farm.

 In 1965, Josef and his wife Meta, born Schwab, walked down the aisle.
-He also took over the farm from his parents and gave up cattle farming in favour of fruit growing and viticulture.
+He also took over the farm from his parents and gave up livestock farming in favour of fruit growing and viticulture.

 In the same year, Josef Kiefer was one of the first in the region to start commercial vine grafting and integrated this as a permanent branch of the existing wine and fruit growing enterprise.
 He recognised the market for grafted vines in the Ortenau region of Baden, a wine-growing region with a long tradition and numerous awards.
 In the first year, 15,000 grafted vines were grafted by hand using tongue pruning.